 Lead is a common, natural metal found throughout the environment.
 Lead can be harmful if too much of it enters the body.
 Before experts knew it could be harmful, lead was used in many products, such as gasoline, paint, solder, pottery, crystal and plumbing hardware.
 It cannot be seen, tasted or smelled in drinking water.

 Health Canada has updated the national guidelines for lead in drinking water to make drinking water even safer by decreasing the amount of allowable lead in drinking water to 0.005 mg/L or less.

 Winnipeg's water continues to be safe to consume and meets established guidelines.
 The City of Winnipeg is offering free water quality testing to residents who may have lead water pipes through its lead water quality testing program.

-If you want more information on the effect of lead on your health, please contact:
+If you want more information on the effect of lead on your health, please: